Victor Deysun

-Victor Mykolayovych Deysun (born 22 July 1962 in Kamianets-Podilskyi, Ukraine) is a Ukrainian abstract expressionist painter.
+Victor Mykolayovych Deysun (born 22 July 1962 in Kamianets-Podilskyi, Ukrainian Soviet Socialist Republic) is a Ukrainian abstract expressionist painter.

 Early life and education

-Deysun was born on July 22, 1962 in the city of Kamianets-Podilskiy.
+Deysun was born on July 22, 1962, in the city of Kamianets-Podilskyi.

 Artistic career

 Deysun graduated from Kyiv State School of Arts and later from Lviv Academy of Arts.
 His teachers included Arkadiy Milkovitsky, Volodymyr Cherkasov, Peter Kravchenko, Yuriy Fedorovych Yurchik.
 He is a member of the National Union of Artists of Ukraine.
 He is also a member of the BJ-Art artistic group.
-His paintings are kept in the private collections in Ukraine, Russia, Poland, Hungary, Germany, Canada, United States, Israel, France, Great Britain, China, and in museum collections such as the Lviv National Museum, Poltava Museum of Local Lore, Krementchuk Museum of Local Lore, Kamianets-Podilskiy art gallery.
+His paintings are kept in the private collections in Ukraine, Russia, Poland, Hungary, Germany, Canada, United States, Israel, France, Great Britain, China, and in museum collections such as the Lviv National Museum, Poltava Museum of Local Lore, Krementchuk Museum of Local Lore, Kamianets-Podilskyi art gallery.
 His works are sold at auction Phillips.